axonepro/sdk-ooti/CONTRIB.md

 <!-- LICENSE -->
 ## License

-Copyright (C) 2016-2022 AxonePro S.A.S. legal@ooti.co All Rights Reserved
+Copyright (C) 2016-2022 AxonePro S.A.S. info@ooti.co All Rights Reserved

 This file is part of ooti.co.